-The committee considered and recommended the internal audit charter for approval by the board.
+The committee considered and recommended the internal audit Terms of Reference for approval by the board.

-The charter governs the authority and responsibilities of the various role-players.
-The engagement partner of the outsourced service provider has been appointed as the chief audit executive in terms of the charter and reports directly to the committee.
+The Terms of Reference governs the authority and responsibilities of the various role-players.
+The engagement partner of the outsourced service provider has been appointed as the chief audit executive in terms of the Terms of Reference and reports directly to the committee.

 In 2013 the committee approved a three-year risk-based audit programme in terms of which the outsourced service provider will address those risks and controls identified by the committee as being key to financial reporting, sustainability and stakeholder reporting.
 The three-year contract was evaluated and extended until 31 December 2018.
-The contract has since been reviewed annually, with the last review done in March 2022.
+The contract has since been reviewed annually, with the last review done in March 2023